dedoussis/asynction/README.md

 SocketIO python framework driven by the [AsyncAPI](https://www.asyncapi.com/) specification.
 Built on top of [Flask-SocketIO](https://github.com/miguelgrinberg/Flask-SocketIO).
 Inspired by [Connexion](https://github.com/zalando/connexion).

-The purpose of `asynction` is to empower a specification first approach when developing [SocketIO](https://socket.io/) APIs in Python.
+The purpose of Asynction is to empower a specification first approach when developing [SocketIO](https://socket.io/) APIs in Python.

 *Disclaimer: Asynction is still at a very early stage and should not be used in production codebases.*